DR-Arena: an Automated Evaluation Framework for Deep Research Agents

 \section{Example Generated Tasks}

-This section presents five diverse examples of ``Deep \& Wide'' research tasks generated by the Examiner.
-These examples demonstrate the system's ability to construct complex queries requiring multi-hop reasoning (Deep) and broad information aggregation (Wide) across different domains.
+This section presents five diverse examples of ``Depth \& Width'' research tasks generated by the Examiner.
+These examples demonstrate the system's ability to construct complex queries requiring multi-hop reasoning (Depth) and broad information aggregation (Width) across different domains.

 \begin{promptboxtext}{Example 1: Local Business Structure Analysis} \textbf{[QUESTION]} \\ Locate the gymnastics organization in the New York/New Jersey area that structures its competitive teams into three specific tiers: an in-house 'Club Team' that competes exclusively against the organization's other branches, a 'USA-IGC' program capped at 3 training days per week to accommodate other sports, and a third high-performance program that explicitly prohibits athletes from participating in other activities.
 Provide the name of this organization, the specific name of the high-performance program, and a list of all the cities where they currently operate gyms.